ahmedragab20/ahmedragab20/README.md

 ## 🔧 Other Tools I Use
 - Directus 🗂️: A headless CMS (Content Management System) that allows building custom database-driven applications.
-- Vuetify 🎨: A Material Design component framework for Vue.js that helps create beautiful and responsive user interfaces.
+- Vuetify 🎨: A Material Design component framework for Vue.js that helps create beautiful, responsive user interfaces.
-- Tailwind CSS 🌈: A utility-first CSS framework that provides a set of pre-built classes to rapidly build custom user interfaces.
+- Tailwind CSS 🌈: A utility-first CSS framework that provides pre-built classes to rapidly build custom user interfaces.
-- Jest ✅: A JavaScript testing framework for writing unit tests with a focus on simplicity and speed.
+- Jest ✅: A JavaScript testing framework for writing unit tests focusing on simplicity and speed.
 - PWAs 📱: Progressive Web Apps, which use modern web capabilities to deliver an app-like experience to users.
 - GraphQL 🔗: A query language for APIs that enables efficient data fetching and provides a flexible and powerful approach to data manipulation.
 - Websockets 🌐: A communication protocol that provides full-duplex communication channels over a single TCP connection, allowing real-time data transfer between the client and the server.
 - Firebase 🔥: A comprehensive development platform by Google that offers a range of services, including authentication, hosting, database, and storage.

-> Just a point worthy mentioning, these are not the only tools I use!😎
+> Just a point worthy of mentioning, these are not the only ones I use!😎

 ## 📫 Contact?
 If you have any questions or would like to connect, feel free to reach out to me on LinkedIn or via email: